KevKeyingLi/KevKeyingLi.github.io/drafts/Private Notes/Java EE Design Patterns and Architecture/Design Patterns in Software Development.md

-# 2. classic soterware design patterns in java EE
+# 2. classic software design patterns in java EE
 ## classic soterware design patterns revisited
 * Some of the GOF patterns are built in OOB in java. e.g. observer pattern in Java SE. `java.util.Observable; java.util.Observer;`
 * Some of the GOF patterns are used to build some of java's APIs: e.g.